 3 Days before the webinar

-You are on the final steps before beginning your webinar which is a perfect timing to have a last chance promotion on social media and other channels.
-Try to review 3 days before the physical setup of your webinar: background, technical equipment, connection.
-This is the best time to make chances related to this setup and make sure you are set to begin.
+If you can, try to review the physical setup of your webinar: background, technical equipment, connection.
+This is the best time to make changes related to your setup and make sure you are set to begin.

 Show must go on!
-Your finally on webinar day and the last reminder emails should be sent to the registered attendees.
-Try to be early in your webinar location to be prepared in advance.
-30 minutes before starting you can make a quick soundcheck and go through the presentation to see if everything comes through nicely.
+It’s finally game day and the last reminder emails should be sent to your registered attendees.
+No matter where you are presenting from, always arrive early and ensure you are set to go at least 30 minutes in advance.
+This will give you time to run a quick soundcheck and go through the presentation to ensure everything comes through nicely.

 If you have a team to assist you, you can post live social media posts during the webinar which can help to boost the promotion of your webinar (think replay for after the event).